dylburger/python-bootcamp/Installing-Python-3.md

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 This installs Homebrew.
-Wait for Homebrew to finish installing.
+You may be prompted to enter your computer's password.
+When you type, you may also not see any characters printed to the screen as you type it.
+This is OK - keep typing it and press Enter.
+It should continue.

+You'll see quite a bit of output as Homebrew installs.
+Wait it to finish.
 Once done, run

     brew install python